applying interlinked talents and gifts

 Musical - show sensitivity to rhythm and sound.
 They love music, but they are also sensitive to sounds in their environments.
 They may work better with music in the background.

-Interpersonal - understanding, interacting with others.
+Interpersonal - interacting with and understanding others.
 These people learn through interaction.
 They have many friends, empathy for others and are street smart.

 Naturalistic - drawn towards plants, animals and other features of the natural world.
 They love to be outdoors and feel at ease with the seasons and other rhythms found in nature.